BIOS1140/BIOS1140.github.io/docs/Exercise10.md

 <script src="js/hideOutput.js"></script>

-Back in the [introductory session](https://evolutionarygenetics.github.io/Introduction.html), we learned tht RStudio is a front-end for R. More specifically, RStudio is an **integrated development environment** that makes it more straightforward to do a lot [more than just interact with the console](https://www.rstudio.com/products/rstudio/features/).
+Back in the [introductory session](#ch01), we learned that RStudio is a front-end for R. More specifically, RStudio is an **integrated development environment** that makes it more straightforward to do a lot [more than just interact with the console](https://www.rstudio.com/products/rstudio/features/).
 Much of these features are specifically designed with programming in mind and so we will give a short introduction to them.

 ### Projects, projects, projects